XenoHikari/MSCF-IRLS-UWB-Localization/README.md

 ## Description

-The proposed MSCF-IRLS method is designed for robust UWB TDoA localization under measurement noise and non-line-of-sight errors.
+The proposed MSCF-IRLS method is designed for robust UWB TDoA localization with high accuracy and efficiency.

 This repository includes MATLAB scripts for:

 - Running the proposed MSCF-IRLS algorithm
-- Comparing the proposed method with baseline algorithms
 - Reproducing the main simulation results
-- Generating figures and tables used in the paper
+- Generating the essential data

 ---